kairitanaka/gibby/README.md

 In the context of genomic sequences, Gibbs Sampling helps us identify common patterns (motifs) by iteratively refining our guesses based on the sequences we have.
 Each iteration, which involves some randomness, helps to gradually reveal the underlying motifs more accurately.

 ### Process for Gibbs Sampling

-The problem we are trying to solve here is:
+**The problem we are trying to solve here is:**
 Given 'S' sequences, find the most mutually similar subsequences of length 'k' from each sequence

+In order to tackle this problem it is crucial to look at the entire statistical landscape by sampling every single sequence and seeing if we can converge to a minima that is the opimal or somewhere extremely close to the optimum.

 # TL;DR: A short explanation of Gibbs Sampling
+Steps for Gibbs Sampling:

-Watch this [video](https://www.youtube.com/watch?v=MP6O_Z2AUDU) from our beloved professor from UCSD Dr.Pavel
+Another resource you can use is this [video](https://www.youtube.com/watch?v=MP6O_Z2AUDU) from our beloved professor from UCSD,  Dr.Pavel.

 # Features